deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 Well the pod is an object on the cluster and it's defined in the API as a resource under the v1 core API group.

+~~ To see running pods/
+/check the status of the deployed pods:
+$kubectl get pods
+or
+$kubectl get pods -l containerName=myContainerName (-l specifies the label selector to filter Pods based on the specified container name.) example= kubectl get pods -l app=myapp

 we wrap them in a high level object called a deployment.
 This again is an object on the cluster and it's a resource in the apps/v1 API group.
 Now the whole idea of deployment is to make pods cool.